Second-Order Extended Kalman Filter for Extended Object and Group Tracking

 Simultaneous tracking and shape estimation based on independent noisy point measurements is a challenging nonlinear estimation problem -- even for basic shapes such as ellipses.
 This work started from the idea to develop a standard nonlinear Gaussian estimator for estimating an elliptic shape approximation.

-It turned out that three steps are required: (i) A measurement function with multiplicative noise must be formulated. (ii) The measurement equation must be squared; otherwise there are not enough correlations between the measurements and shape parameters. (iii) A first-order Taylor series expansion of the quadratic measurement equation is not sufficient.
+It turned out that three steps are required: (i) A measurement function with multiplicative noise must be formulated. (ii) The measurement space needs to be augmented; otherwise there are not enough correlations between the measurements and shape parameters. (iii) A first-order Taylor series expansion of the quadratic measurement equation is not sufficient.
 However, a second-order Taylor series expansion (SOEKF) pretty much matches the exact moments (but only if we substitute the mean of the squared multiplicative noise).

 The final equations of the SOEKF are still tractable and rather compact.
 However, we believe that significant simplifications are possible, e.g., if the kinematic and shape parameters are assumed to be independent.